unnisworld/unnisworld.github.io/_posts/2019-12-20-Python-list.md

 You can add items using "append":

 {% highlight python %}
+lst.append('a')
+{% endhighlight %}

+You can iterate over elements of the list using the for loop:

+{% highlight python %}
 for item in lst:
     # Do something with item
 {% endhighlight %}